Guest Managing Editor: Amy J.V. Riches

 Agreed in principle.

 Editors: Amy J. V. Riches and a selected team of Guest Editors and existing GCA Associate Editors.
+Hence, there are opportunities for selected members of the community associated with this project.

 This Special Issue is intended to accommodate anticipated new research findings arising from the specialist meeting “Forming and Exploring Habitable Worlds“.

-Also beginning mid-2022, Special Issue of Geochimica et Cosmochimica Acta
+Commencing mid-2022, Special Issue of Geochimica et Cosmochimica Acta

 Agreed in principle.